Pseudo-Dev/asteroids/README.md

 # Multiple screen distributed Asteroids app

+- Allow local access to X by `xhost +local:`
-- To build the image use `source build.sh`
+- To build the image use `source build.sh`.
+(The script will also export the host's IP address so you can't use a subshell, thus `source`!)
 - Run the image by `docker-compose up --detach` (or `-d` for short)
 - Stop the image by `docker-compose down`
+- Remember to eventually use `xhost -local:` to keep your system secure